Roman-Zanotelli/media-cache-envoy-ext-authz/README.md

 + the microservice should keep a small internal cache of recently processed requests to reduce server load, preventing redundant calls to redis or additional backend services
 + this program only interacts with envoy through ext_authz, redis for cache state, and a LTS service that responds with the status/availability of a resource in storage. it doesnt inteact with the cache itself
 + envoy fowards the get request to minio for it to be handled there once an OK response is given, certain responses (highly used assets) could be cached driectly at envoy level increasing speed but also storage/memory consumption
++ inside redis duration for the resource ready state can be tracked for increased resposniveness